UPCOMING AT SAND LAKE CENTER FOR THE ARTS

 SUBMIT YOUR ONE-ACT PLAYS

-Submit your work to SLCA’s One-Act Play Festival, which goes up in May 2026!
-We’re looking for unpublished, family-friendly one-acts of all genres (not musicals) with up to six characters and a 15-minute run time that have not yet been performed at SLCA.
+Submit your work to Let’s Play: SLCA’s One-Act Play Festival, which goes up in May 2026!
+We’re looking for unpublished one-acts of all genres (not musicals) appropriate for teens to adults with up to six characters and a 15-minute run time that have not yet been performed at SLCA.

-We encourage all playwrights from the Capital District and surrounding areas to submit.
+We encourage all playwrights from the Capital District and Berkshire County to submit.
 Up to two plays per playwright.
 No AI-generated submissions.

 Plays should be submitted in a common playwriting format.
 Several playwriting formats may be found online.
 Plays must have minimal tech requirements, including for set, lights and sound.